This guide describes how to get started with Flux with some examples demonstrating its functionality.

 Exporting data

 Flux supports several commands for exporting data from MarkLogic, either as documents or rows, to a variety of destinations.
 Commands that export documents support a variety of queries, while commands that export rows use the MarkLogic Optic API to select rows.
-The following shows an example of exporting the 1000 employee documents to a single zip file:
+The following shows an example of exporting the 1000 employee documents to a single ZIP file:

 • mkdir export